VIDEO SURVEILLANCE POLICY

 2. Purpose and scope of video surveillance policy

-CCAT SG operates a video surveillance system to prevent, deter, manage and investigate security and security incidents, as well as for the protection of persons, property (from fires, thefts, burglaries, attacks or any other threat).
+CCAT operates a video surveillance system to prevent, deter, manage and investigate security and security incidents, as well as for the protection of persons, property (from fires, thefts, burglaries, attacks or any other threat).
 The video surveillance system supports the achievement of common goals related to security and access, by monitoring specific areas and events.
-The system is part of the measures to support the security policies of CCAT SG.
-The data controller for the video surveillance processing operation is CCAT SOLUTION GRUP SRL.
+The system is part of the measures to support the security policies of CCAT.
+The data controller for the video surveillance processing operation is CCAT SRL.

-The elements of this surveillance policy are applicable in all spaces owned by CCAT SG.
+The elements of this surveillance policy are applicable in all spaces owned by CCAT.

 3. Ensure the operation of the video surveillance system in accordance with the legal provisions regarding privacy and data protection

 3.1.
 Review of the current system